danielbrendel/hortusfox-web/README.md

 );
 ```

-The mandatory fields are name of location (e.g. garden, living room, kitchen, etc).
-Note that you can then manage various aspects of the system via the admin section when logged in as a user with admin privileges.
-There you can also set a photo (refered to as icon) for the location.
+The mandatory field is the name of the location (e.g. garden, living room, kitchen, etc).

 ## Cronjobs